In a Nutshell

-Vision Statement: ‘Transforming troubled lives together – with care, insight and influence’ Our charitable objective – ‘Reaching More Children’
+Vision Statement: ‘Transforming troubled lives together’ Our charitable objective – ‘To Reach More Children’

 The Mulberry Bush will be a thriving therapeutic community.
 The charity will have a strong national and international profile for its innovative and successful work with the most challenging children in the UK and their families.
 The school will have a well managed waiting list.

 The Mulberry Bush will use its insight and experience to provide influence, leadership, support and training across Britain, including through The International Centre for Therapeutic Care, the Community of Communities and Ofsted Nationally, as well as regionally through The Mulberry Bush National Teaching School Alliance, The Mulberry Bush Outreach and the engine of all our work – The Mulberry Bush School.

 The Mulberry Bush School will be a centre of excellence: pioneering therapeutic work with traumatised children and young people with severe social, emotional and behavioural difficulties and their families.
 Staff will be the best trained in the sector.
 The school will ensure greater stability during placement through the development of guaranteed 52 week options.
 Transitions will be smooth to the next placement due to the identification of a school or schools that understand our work and provide high levels of continuity and consistency of experience for the children.